Cray-HPE/canu/readme.md

 To reuse a session without reinstalling dependencies use the `-rs` flag instead of `-s`.

 # Changelog

+## [1.3.0-develop]
+- Removed the override feature
+- Add feature to inject custom configs into generated switch configs

 ## [1.2.10-develop]
 - Change Aruba banner from motd to exec

 ## [1.2.9-develop]
 - Reordered the configuration output so that vlans are defined before being applied to ports.

 ## [1.2.8-develop]
 - Fix Leaf-bmc naming corner case: leaf-bmc-bmc to leaf-bmc